jumpingaccess/Hippodata2Equipe/php/README.md

 'DEBUG' => '1'
 ```

-- This displays:
+This displays:
 - API requests made
 - Data received and sent
 - Transaction UUIDs for rollback
 - Team creation details
 - Import progress for each batch
+- Skip rounds calculations for team competitions

-- Batch Import Structure
+### Batch Import Structure
-  - The extension uses Equipe's batch API with proper ordering:
+The extension uses Equipe's batch API with proper ordering:
-    - Classes/Competitions
+1. Classes/Competitions
-    - Clubs (for teams)
+2. Clubs (for teams)
-    - People & Horses
+3. People & Horses
-    - Teams
+4. Teams
-    - Starts/Entries
+5. Starts/Entries
-    - Results
+6. Results (with skip_rounds where applicable)

-- Each batch uses a unique transaction UUID for potential rollback.
+Each batch uses a unique transaction UUID for potential rollback.

 ## Security